saisandeshk/BuildAnLLM/README.md

 Users can:

-- **Pre-train an LLM from scratch** using a simple, intuitive interface, with a diagram that visualizes the user's specific configuration.
+- **Pre-train an LLM from scratch** using a simple, intuitive interface, with a diagram that visualizes the user's specific configuration, as well as attention heatmaps.
 - **Fine-tune a pre-trained model** on prompt/response pairs using supervised fine-tuning (SFT), with support for both full-parameter and parameter-efficient fine-tuning via LoRA.
 - **Explore the code** to understand the modularized building blocks of transformer models, with multiple implementation variants for each component.
 The code shown dynamically adapts to configuration choices.
 - **Work through equations** to understand the math behind the code, with equations dynamically displayed based on configuration.